Table of Contents

 - Limit water intake during meals to allow the acid in your stomach to digest protein.

-Ideas in creating an anti-inflammatory diet
+Ideas for creating an anti-inflammatory diet

 Vegetables and Fruit

-Vegetables and fruits are rich sources of vitamins, minerals, fiber and phytonutrients such as carotenoids and flavonoids.
+Vegetables and fruits are rich sources of vitamins, minerals, fiber, and phytonutrients such as carotenoids and flavonoids.

 Eat fruit daily but in moderation due to their natural sugar (fructose) content, in all colors of the rainbow.